-Dental Implants in Midtown East, NYC
+Dental Implants in Midtown East

 Madison Dental Arts provides dental implants in NYC on Madison Avenue in Midtown East, Manhattan.
 Call 212-532-1400 to learn more and schedule your appointment.

 Dental implants are an excellent way to replace one or more missing teeth.
 An implant is a tiny post made of biocompatible titanium that is surgically inserted into the jawbone.
 Overtime, the implant becomes integrated into the jawbone, replacing the tooth root.
 A dental crown then covers the implant, providing a durable and highly realistic replacement tooth.
 One implant can support one tooth replacement, while just a handful of implants can support an entire arch of replacement teeth.